 - The Americans with Disabilities Act (ADA) may require DHCD to disregard denial reasons that are related to disability (for example, you were evicted for destruction of property that happened because of disability-related conduct).
 See What if a disability makes it hard for you to meet DHCD rules or use DHCD services? and ask an advocate for more information about the ADA.

 - If you want to leave shelter for temporary housing (for example, to stay with family or friends), first get DHCD to sign a Temporary Emergency Shelter Interruption (TESI) form that approves your leaving.
+DHCD takes the position that a TESI can only be granted in particular circumstances and that they can only be granted for 30 days, with one 30 day extension, for a total of 60 days.
+If you do not return by the expiration date of your TESI, DHCD may still find you are barred by the 12 month rule.
+See HSN 2016-02.
 Consult an advocate if you cannot get DHCD's approval or if you are later denied shelter because you left for temporary housing.